Read the Gender and Society Blog!

 Manuscripts should be submitted electronically to http://mc.manuscriptcentral.com/gendsoc.
 Submitting authors are required to set up an online account on the SageTrack system powered by ScholarOne.
 Manuscripts that are accepted for review will be sent out anonymously for editorial evaluation.
 Obtaining permission for any quoted or reprinted material that requires permission is the responsibility of the author.
 Submission of a manuscript implies commitment to publish in the journal.
 Authors submitting manuscripts to the journal should not simultaneously submit them to another journal, nor should manuscripts have been published elsewhere in substantially similar form or with substantially similar content.
 Authors in doubt about what constitutes prior publication should consult the Editor.
 The online process permits submission of a separate title page, a main manuscript document, and supplementary files.
 Prior to submission, we recommend consulting the Gender & Society Guide to First Submissions, available here as well as previous issues of the journal to get a sense of the kind of papers we publish.

-Papers should be approximately 8,500 words, including tables, notes, and references.
-All manuscripts must include an abstract of 150-200 words.
+Papers should be approximately 9,000 words, including an abstract (150-200 words), notes, and references.
+All tables, figures, and appendices must be submitted separately from the paper, and should be submitted together in one supplemental file.
 Authors should consult the Chicago Manual of Style, Style B, for citations and references, or refer to the Gender & Society style manual, available here.
 Authors should not number the pages; the online system will number the pages.

 Blind Review Process